The most effective way to protect you (and your loved ones), here’s how to set up a credit freeze

 It’s free!
 In 2018 Congress passed a law to make it free, and then a few months later, all States put it into legislation.
 Previous to this (the Equifax breach brought this on), it would cost anywhere from 43 to $12 to place/lift a freeze.

-On the same note, places a freeze on your info does not affect your credit score.
+On the same note, placing a freeze on your info does not affect your credit score.
 So no worries there.

 Why wouldn’t I want to do a credit freeze?

 If you are consistently opening new credit accounts, it may not be a good time to freeze your credit.
 Such as if you are buying & furnishing a new home, or setting up new accounts.
 Maybe you should just do a freeze lift for six months or so.